Atman50/emacs-config/README.md

   (add-hook 'emacs-lisp-mode-hook 'enable-paredit-mode))
 ```

-Note that the setting of `desktop-path` allows the multiple `.emacs.desktop` files, each in the directory where `emacs` was started.
-Although `desktop-path` is changed outside `custom.el`, I've included it here in the table below so you can see that the default is augmented with the startup directory which in this case is `~/.emacs.d`.
+Note that the setting of `desktop-path` allows the multiple `.emacs.desktop` files, each in the directory where `emacs` was
+started.
+Although `desktop-path` is changed outside `custom.el`, I've included it here in the table below so you can see that
+the default is augmented with the start-up directory which in this case is `~/.emacs.d`.

 Customized variables of interest here: